Ahmedmagdy1999/Excel-Cleaning-US_Presidents-Data/README.md

 ### Project Overview

-I used this data from GitHub to practice my skills in data cleaning with Excel
+I used this dataset from YouTube to practice my skills in data cleaning with Excel and this is my first data cleaning in Excel